lanshenghai/emulate-bluetooth-hid/README.md

 > sudo apt install dbus-cpp-dev-examples

-> sudo apt install libglib2.0-dev
+> sudo apt install libglib2.0-dev libudev-dev

 # How to test it